3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 * *display the content (text or HTML)* of the file
 * *display a link* to a document

-.. seealso:: Chapter :ref:`media_in_lizmap` for more details on the usage of documents of the directory media in the popups.
+.. seealso:: Chapter :ref:`media-in-lizmap` for more details on the usage of documents of the directory media in the popups.

 Usage of external links
 ______________________________